5 Minute Read

-From aerial fitness to Zumba, there are tons of fitness crazes out there—and just about all of them carry some kind of cost.
+From goat yoga to Zumba, there are plenty of fitness crazes out there that carry some kind of cost.

-Here are five cost-effective ideas to get your heart pumping on a slim budget.
+Here are seven alternatives to gym memberships that can still get your heart pumping on a slim budget:

-Don’t drive to the store and buy a brand-new elliptical trainer.
-Instead, try looking for a small set of hand weights, a yoga mat, or a second-hand stationary bike on Craigslist.
-These small investments on the front end can be much cheaper than "renting" them at the gym for years.
+Instead, try looking for that small set of hand weights, yoga mat, or secondhand stationary bike on Craigslist or your local buy/sell/trade pages.
+These small investments on the front-end can be much cheaper than "renting" fitness equipment at the gym for year after year.

 You May Also Like